gcrnet/gcrnet.github.io/_tutorials/stataHenry.md

 #### Interactive on the HPC Compute Nodes
 To request an interactive session on the compute nodes directly, you will [login to Henry 2](https://projects.ncsu.edu/hpc/Documents/Login.php).

-For interactive use of STATA, use the following command on an HPC login node:
+For interactive use of STATA, use the commands below on an HPC login node:
 Run an interactive (-Is) job with 12 tasks (-n 12) on 1 node (span[hosts=1]) with 12 cores per node (select[hc]) for 20 minutes (-W 20).